u-boot/u-boot/doc/CONTRIBUTE.rst

 systems don't reformat patches, append disclaimers or other unnecessary notes.
 The b4 tool automates a number of components mentioned above.

 Code is not the only thing you can contribute to the project.
-As most open-source projects, the U-Boot project suffers from a lack of reviewers.
+Like most open-source projects, the U-Boot project suffers from a lack of reviewers.
 Consider spending some time reading patches on `the mailing list archive
 <https://lists.u-boot-project.org/pipermail/u-boot/>`_ and providing feedback to